Apple Filing Protocol: History

+AFP 1.0 was a joint development between Apple and Centram Systems West (later named TOPS (file server) and Sitka when owned by Sun Microsystems), but 1.0 never shipped.
 Early implementations of AFP server software were available in Mac OS starting with System 6, in AppleShare and AppleShare IP, and in early "1.x" releases of Mac OS X Server.
 In client operating systems, AFP was called "Personal File Sharing", and supported up to ten simultaneous connections.
 These AFP implementations relied on version 1.x or 2.x of the protocol.
 AppleShare IP 5.x, 6.x, and the "1.x" releases of Mac OS X Server introduced AFP version 2.2.
 This was the first version to offer transport connections using TCP/IP as well as AppleTalk.
 It also increased the maximum share point size from four gigabytes to two terabytes, although the maximum file size that could be stored remained at two gigabytes due to limitations in the original Mac OS.

 Changes made in AFP since version 3.0 represent major advances in the protocol, introducing features designed specifically for Mac OS X clients.

 However, like the AppleShare client in original Mac OS, the AFP client in Mac OS X continues to support type and creator codes, along with filename extensions.

 AFP 3.0 was introduced in Mac OS X Server 10.0.3, and was used through Mac OS X Server 10.1.5.
 It was the first version to use the UNIX-style POSIX permissions model and Unicode UTF-8 file name encodings.
 Version 3.0 supported a maximum share point and file size of two terabytes, the maximum file size and volume size for Mac OS X until version 10.2.
 (Note that the maximum file size changed from version 2.2, described above.)
 Before AFP 3.0, 31 bytes was the maximum length of a filename sent over AFP.